 The main benefits of having access to 50-amp shore power at home are to keep your rig’s battery bank charged and to give you a place to relax or work right on your home property with access to shore power that’ll power your RV’s appliances and devices.
 It also makes your RV a fantastic place for guests to stay while they’re visiting.

-What Are the Safety Precautions to Take When Wiring a 50 Amp RV Outlet?
+What Safety Precautions Are Needed When Wiring a 50-Amp RV Outlet?

 There are several safety precautions to take when wiring a 50-amp RV outlet: